 You are planning a destination wedding and now Coronavirus, the worst-mannered wedding crasher in history, has arrived on the scene.
 So now what?
 Postpone, cancel, keep planning?
 Or just throw all your wedding decorations on the floor and open a bottle of wine?

 Understandably, brides all over the globe who were at various stages of planning their destination weddings are very concerned.
-While it's disappointing to know you might have a vacation put on hold indefinitely, it's totally devastating to think your wedding might not happen as planned.
+It's disappointing to know you might have a vacation put on hold indefinitely.
+And it's even more devastating to think your wedding might not happen as planned.

 Before making the big decision on how to move forward, brides and grooms should consider the major factors.

 One of the biggest wedding expenses for the couple and also the wedding guests is the flights.
 If you have booked and paid for your flight already, it's a good idea to check all the terms and conditions of your flight.
 Many airlines are offered complimentary date changes and also flight credits.
 If you haven't booked flights yet, it's advised to wait for now.
 But keep an eye on prices as there are also some great deals at the moment as airlines try to keep the cash flow going into the struggling industry.

 If you have a wedding planner, ask them to send you a list of terms and conditions regarding refunds and date changes.
 If not, go through this with each booked and confirmed accommodation channel, venue and vendor.
 Then calculate how much money you would lose by cancelling the wedding and also if postponing the wedding.

 Have an honest conversation with your guests, starting with closest friends and family.
 How are they feeling about the idea of overseas travel in the future?
 Will they still attend the wedding if borders reopen?
 Let them know you respect any decisions they make about attending the wedding.

 Peace of Mind